-The 2020-21 Wisconsin Idea Fellowships have been awarded to nine outstanding undergraduate projects at home and across the globe.
-A total of 16 UW–Madison undergraduate students are part of this year’s projects.
+The 2022-23 Wisconsin Idea Fellowships have been awarded to seven outstanding undergraduate projects at home and across the globe.
+A total of 13 UW–Madison undergraduate students are part of this year’s projects.

 Chase Ochrach, a fourth-year PhD student in UW-Madison’s counseling psychology program, became the first recipient of the Excellence in Community-based Learning Teaching Award.

 When Jenna Heinze wanted to find a volunteer opportunity on campus at the start of the spring semester, she didn’t know what to except to find.
 After she joined Badger Volunteers, she found the rewards were greater than she had ever imagined.